 However, for electric rings that are embedded into a ceramic glass stove-top, kashering by heating them up will generally not suffice.
 We therefore generally recommend that one use a dedicated Pesach stove as the other option is to cover the stove top with thick silver foil – but this may crack the glass surface.

-However, if you know that you we will be able to avoid spillage and the contact between stove top and pot will remain dry, you may make use of the stove after heating it for 45 minutes (as above).
+However, if you know that you will be able to avoid spillage and the contact between stove top and pot will remain dry, you may make use of the stove after heating it for 45 minutes (as above).

 How does one kasher an induction stove?

 Induction hobs cannot themselves be kashered, but they can be used if they are cleaned and covered with induction discs or covers, which are available online.
-See our Recommended Products page for more info.
+See our Recommended Products page for more information.
 (Note: Due to the way they work, induction hobs are very problematic for Yom Tov use).

 How does one kasher the kitchen sink?